sienaiwun/Unity_PlanarShadow/README.md

 ## Cons:
 1. Command buffer draw calls cannot be batched very easily.
-2. Custom culling or disableing this draw call is needed if this draw does not contribute the the final view.
+2. Custom culling or disableing this draw call is needed if this draw does not contribute to the final view.